What Your Cat Is Saying With Its Eyes

 The Slow Blink: The “I Love You” of Cats

-A slow blink is a cat’s way of saying “I trust you”.
-It is like a kitty kiss.
-It means they feel safe and comfortable around you.
+A **slow blink** is a cat’s way of saying, “I trust you.”
+It’s like a **kitty kiss**, showing they feel safe and calm.

 Staring: Challenge, Threat, or Intense Focus?